chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 Both collections and arrays can be sorted and searched using methods in the API.

 ### Sorting Collections
-Let's start with something simple, like sorting an ArrayList of strings alphabetically.
+Let's start with sorting an ArrayList of strings alphabetically.
 The java.util.Collections class does provide some static utility methods for the same.

 ```java